linode/docs/docs/guides/email/email-services/using-magicspam-email-authentication/index.md

 ## Country Authentication Restrictions

-MagicSpam comes with Country Authentication Restrictions that allows you to restrict email authentication to only countries where your customers reside.
-If your customers are not physically located in certain countries, then why allow connections originating from these countries to access the mailboxes on your email server?
+MagicSpam comes with Country Authentication Restrictions.
+This allows you to restrict email authentication to only countries where your customers reside.
+If your customers are not located in certain countries, then why allow connections from these countries to access the mailboxes on your email server?